dvquang2000/Interactive_HardExudates_Segmentation/README.md

 # Interactive HardExudates Segmentation

 This repository includes the necessary code and configuration files to replicate our work on HardExudates segmentation.
 ![Figure](1-s2.0-S095741742303244X-gr11_lrg.jpg)

-# Interactive HardExudates Segmentation

-This repository includes the necessary code and configuration files to replicate our work on HardExudates segmentation.

 ## System requirements
 The source code is intended to run on a Linux workstation equipped with a GPU card.